Theory of resonant x-ray scattering with ultrafast intense pulses: Characterizing the phase difference between resonant fluorescence and elastic scattering amplitudes

 Here $\mu_{\pm1,y}$ denotes the transition dipole moments along y-direction for the corresponding states.
 These matrix elements are purely imaginary.
-Therefore for these final states, if both terms are non-zero, the interference is always purely constructive or purely destructive at $\omega_k = \omega_{in} $.
-This causes the interference pattern in the total differential cross section (coherent sum).
-The product of the two terms reach a maxima only when the angle between the two polarization directions is an odd multiple of $45\degree$.
+Therefore for these final states, if both terms are non-zero, the interference is always purely constructive or purely destructive at $\omega_k = \Delta E$.
+This leads to the interference pattern in the total DCS (coherent sum).
+The product of the two terms reach a maxima only when the azimuthal angle ($\phi_s$) is an odd multiple of $45\degree$.
 This results in the maximum and minimum of the interference term to occur at these azimuthal angles (Fig.~\ref{Channels_Interference_scheme}).
-Finally, it should be noted some of these properties can also be deduced in the weak-field limit from the Kramers-Heisenberg expression.
+A subtle point here is that for these final states ($\ket{1_{\pm}}$), the occurrence of constructive or destructive interference at the central peak is influenced by the incident field intensity.
+This is evident from the first term in Eq.~(\ref{eqn_sourceterm_step4}), which depends on $\sin(\frac{\Omega}{2}t)$ and can be either positive or negative.
+Finally, we note that some of the properties discussed in this section can also be deduced in the weak-field limit from the Kramers-Heisenberg expression.